choishingwan/PRS-Tutorial/docs/index.md

 # Overview
 This tutorial provides a step-by-step guide to performing basic polygenic risk score (PRS) analyses and accompanies our paper on the topic (https://doi.org/10.1101/416545).
 Our hope is that this tutorial will allow new users to get started on PRS analyses and provide existing users with a better understanding of the processes and implemention underlying popular PRS software.

-The tutorial is separated into four main sections
+The tutorial is separated into four main sections:

 1. [QC of Base GWAS Summary Data](base.md)
 2. [QC of Target Individual-Level Data](target.md)